-Why Is the Company Soliciting My Proxy?
+Why is the Company Soliciting My Proxy?

-The Board of Directors of Cyclacel is soliciting your proxy to vote at the 2022 annual meeting of stockholders, and any adjournments or postponements of the meeting, which we refer to as the annual meeting, to be held at 10:00 a.m., E.D.T., on June 14, 2022.
+The Board of Directors of Cyclacel is soliciting your proxy to vote at the 2023 annual meeting of stockholders, and any adjournments or postponements of the meeting, which we refer to as the annual meeting, to be held at 12:00 p.m., E.D.T., on June 13, 2023.
 This year's annual meeting will be held via live audio webcast on the internet.
-You will be able to participate, vote and submit your questions during the annual meeting by visiting www.virtualshareholdermeeting.com/CYCC2022.
+You will be able to participate, vote and submit your questions during the annual meeting by visiting www.virtualshareholdermeeting.com/CYCC2023.
 If you encounter any difficulties accessing the virtual meeting during check-in or the meeting, please call the technical support number that will be posted on the virtual shareholder meeting log-in page.
 We believe that a virtual meeting will provide expanded stockholder access and participation and improved communications.
 You will not be able to attend the annual meeting physically.
 The proxy statement, along with the accompanying Notice of Annual Meeting of Stockholders, summarizes the purposes of the meeting and the information you need to know to vote at the annual meeting.

-We have made available to you on the Internet or have sent you this proxy statement, the Notice of Annual Meeting of Stockholders, the proxy card or cards and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 because you owned shares of Cyclacel common stock ("Common Stock") or 6% Exchangeable Preferred Stock (the "Preferred Stock") on the record date.
-The Company intends to commence distribution of the Important Notice Regarding the Availability of Proxy Materials, which we refer to throughout this proxy statement as the Notice, and, if applicable, the proxy materials, to stockholders on or about April 26, 2022.
+We have made available to you on the Internet or have sent you this proxy statement, the 2023 notice of annual meeting of stockholders, the proxy card or cards and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 because you owned shares of our common stock ("Common Stock") or 6% Exchangeable Preferred Stock (the "Preferred Stock") on the record date.
+We intend to commence distribution of the Important Notice Regarding the Availability of Proxy Materials, which we refer to throughout this proxy statement as the Internet Availability Notice, and, if applicable, proxy materials to stockholders on or about April 28, 2023.